Welcome to the Wilberforce Society!

 The Society organises discussion groups on current affairs, socials, and policy paper research and writing groups.
 Many of our members have successfully collaborated on far-reaching and impressive policy papers on a wide range of issues, from politics, economics, law, education, technology and many more.
 This year a group worked to produce an extensive report on the key implications arising from the UK’s decision to leave the EU which in May was presented at the European Parliament in Brussels and has been signed by members of all major political parties in England.
 While back in 2012, a team helped to draft the Constitution for Tunisia.
 Many of our members have also had the most engaging discussions in Cambridge in our regularly organized ‘Ideas’ discussion groups.

 We are proud of our non-partisan stance because it allows us to contribute to an atmosphere where issues are discussed an innovative, intellectually rigorous and most importantly, practical manner, drawing on the strengths of the many disciplines our members have deep knowledge in.
 This way of thinking has gathered us recognition from many influential policy makers and journalists, pleasantly surprised by the quality of the work we produce.
 The society was given a special commendation at the Prospect Think Tank of the Year awards, for example, and our work has been given favorable press in the Financial Times and other major news outlets.

 Each policy paper presentation provides a rare opportunity to gain the input of an expert on a detailed policy and to have your own ideas presented to the general audience in Cambridge.
 Through our dedicated team of alumni mentors, we are interested in helping you find other like-minded students and leave a measurable impact on society.

 I sincerely hope that you will join us as a member during this year and be present for our exciting events.
-I would be more than happy to answer any of your questions and meet you in person to discuss what we do and how you might like to join us.

-I look forward to seeing you soon。
+I look forward to meeting you soon。